Bylaws of the Midwest Association for Toxicology and Therapeutic Drug Monitoring (MATT)

 Section 1: Members

-Membership in MATT is open to all applicants, regardless of location, who meet membership qualifications.
-Members shall be persons who are current and former professional scientists, physicians, health professionals, administrators, and industrial colleagues who have an interest in toxicology, therapeutic drug monitoring, or pharmacogenomics in order to further the aforementioned fields.
-Membership applications will be required to submit a resume or CV and are subject to approval by the Executive Board.
-The Board reserves the right to deny or rescind membership for conduct contradictory to the goals and objectives of the organization.
+Lifetime Membership in MATT is open to all applicants, regardless of location, who meet Lifetime Membership qualifications.
+Lifetime Members shall be persons who are current and former professional scientists, physicians, health professionals, administrators, and industrial colleagues who have an interest in Toxicology, Therapeutic Drug Monitoring, or Pharmacogenomics in order to further the aforementioned fields.
+Lifetime Membership applicants will be required to submit a resume or CV and are subject to approval by the Executive Board.
+The Executive Board reserves the right to deny or rescind Lifetime Membership for conduct contradictory to the goals and objectives of the organization.

-Student Members shall be persons who are actively involved in formal education or training programs in the fields of Toxicology or Therapeutic Drug Monitoring and are not considered employees in these programs.
+Student Members shall be persons who are actively involved in formal education or training programs in the fields of Toxicology, Therapeutic Drug Monitoring, or Pharmacogenomics and are not considered employees in these programs.
 Student Members should be full-time students.
-Student Members may not vote, hold office or participate in the business meetings of the Association.
+Anyone seeking advanced degrees and actively engaged in the fields of Toxicology, Therapeutic Drug Monitoring, or Pharmacogenomics shall apply as Full Members.
+Student Members may not vote, hold office, or participate in the business meetings of the Association.
 They shall pay dues as designated by the Association.
-Student Members will receive official communication (newsletters, meeting notices, etc.) similar to those received by Members.
+Student Members will receive official communication (newsletters, meeting notices, etc.) similar to those received by Full and Lifetime Members.

 Honorary Members may be designated from time to time by the Executive Board.
-These persons shall have served the Association through either direct contribution of service or through contributions to the advancement of the fields of Toxicology or Therapeutic Drug Monitoring.
+These persons shall have served the Association through either direct contribution of service or through contributions to the advancement of the fields of Toxicology, Therapeutic Drug Monitoring, or Pharmacogenomics.
 Honorary Members shall not pay dues, vote, hold office or participate in the business meetings of the Association.
 Honorary Members will receive Association services as defined by the Executive Board.

 Membership in the Association is considered a privilege and is dependent on persons complying with the Bylaws and following high standards of professional ethics and practice.
-Members are expected to contribute to the objectives of the Association.
-Members will receive services or benefits such as newsletters, meeting notifications, meeting discounted registration fees, etc., as are defined by the Executive Board.
+All Members are expected to contribute to the objectives of the Association.
+All Members will receive services or benefits such as newsletters, meeting notifications, discounted meeting registration fees, etc., as are defined by the Executive Board.

 Article IV: Dues and Delinquency